women-financial-plan

 To unlock the full potential of an HSA, you must first meet the eligibility criteria.
 That means enrollment in a high-deductible health plan (HDHP).

-In 2024, the minimum deductible for individual coverage is $1,600, and for family coverage it is $3,200.
-After qualifying, you can contribute up to $4,150 for individual coverage or $8,300 for family coverage.
-If you are 55 or older, you can also make an additional catch-up contribution of $1,000.
+For 2025, the minimum deductible to qualify for a health savings account (HSA) is $1,650 for individual coverage and $3,300 for family coverage, under a high-deductible health plan.
+Once eligible, you can contribute up to $4,300 for individual coverage or $8,550 for family coverage to your HSA.
+If you are age 55 or older, you may also make an additional $1,000 catch-up contribution

 If you retire before 65, an HSA can help cover healthcare costs until you qualify for Medicare.
 It’s a useful way to bridge the gap.
 Most of the time, you can’t use HSAs to pay for private health insurance premiums.
 However, there are some exceptions, like coverage bought through an employer’s plan under COBRA or premiums paid while getting unemployment benefits.